-On October 8, 2020, the Corporation announced that it will progressively and permanently close tissue production and converting operations at its Ransom and Pittston plants, located in Pennsylvania, USA.
-The volume will be moved to other Cascades plants and filled by additional capacity.
-Operations ceased in December 2020 and January 2021.
+On October 8, 2020, the Corporation announced the forthcoming closure of its tissue production and converting operations at its Ransom and Pittston plants, located in Pennsylvania, USA.
+Operations ceased in December 2020 and January 2021 and volume has been transferred to other plants.

-On November 25, 2020, the Corporation announced that it will progressively and permanently close tissue converting operations at its Laval plant, located in Québec, Canada.
-The volume will be moved to other Cascades plants and filled by additional capacity.
-Operations are expected to be terminated in June 2021.
+On November 25, 2020, the Corporation announced the forthcoming closure of its tissue converting operations of its Laval plant, located in Québec, Canada.
+Operations ceased June 30, 2021 and volume has been transferred to other plants.